-This unit is capable of low ambient cooling down to 0°F (-17.78°C) without a kit - ONLY when using Infinity control.
-A low ambient kit is not required, and the outdoor fan motor does not need to be replaced for Infinity controlled low ambient operation.

-The Infinity Control provides an automatic evaporator coil freeze protection algorithm that eliminates the need for an evaporator freeze thermostat.
-Low ambient cooling must be enabled in the User Interface set up.
-Fan may not begin to cycle until about $40^{\circ}$ F (4.4°C) OAT.
+This unit is capable of low ambient cooling down to 0°F (-17.8°C) without a kit ONLY when using an Infinity Control.
+A low ambient kit is not required for Infinity controlled low ambient operation.
+The Infinity Control provides an automatic evaporator freeze thermostat.
+Low ambient cooling must be enabled in the User Interface setup.
+Fan may not begin to cycle until about 40°F (4.4°C) OAT.
 Fan will cycle based on coil and outdoor air temperature.